rosieposiess/rosieposiess/README.md

 - 👋 Hi, I’m Hannah Kim :)
-- 👀 I’m interested in Cryptography.
+- 👀 I’m interested in Cryptography and Malware analysis.
+-

-     Also in Mathematics (ECC, Analysis and Number Theory) and Cyber Security.
+     Also in Mathematics (ECC, Abstract Algebra and Number Theory)

- - I major in Computer Cyber Security(B.A.) and Department of Mathematics(B.E.)
+ - I'm majoring in Computer Cyber Security(B.A.) and Department of Mathematics(B.E.)

 [Experience]